-Part of the electricity produced by the Group's wind parks in UAB "Zaliosios investicijos" is sold under financial PPA with Axpo Nordic AS, which has entered into back-to-back physical and financial PPAs with certain clients for the sale of electricity at a fixed price.
-After the Offering, the Group expects to continue to use the above model with view to provide additional revenue security via physical or financial PPAs, and may consider entering into direct corporate (i.e., physical) PPAs with customers.
-Moreover, the Group expects sales of electricity produced by certain of its development projects to be structured in the form of long-term PPAs with corporate off-takers, utilities and, in certain cases, state actors.
-For further information, please see Description of the Issuer-Competitive Strengths-Solid and visible cash flow generation enabling secure cash flowsgoing forward.
+Part of the electricity produced by the Group's wind parks in UAB "Žaliosios investicijos" is sold under financial PPA with Axpo Nordic AS, which has entered into back-to-back physical and financial PPAs with certain clients for the sale of electricity at a fixed price.
+After the Offering, the Group expects to continue to use the above model with view to provide additional revenue security via physical or financial PPAs, and may consider entering into direct corporate (i.e., physical) PPAs with customers, Moreover, the Group expects sales of electricity produced by certain of its development projects to be structured in the form of long-term PPAs with corporate off-takers, utilities and, in certain cases, state actors.
+For further information, please see Description of the Issuer- Competitive Strengths-Solid and visible cash flow generation enabling secure cash flows going forward.
 The Group may be exposed to counterparty credit risk under its existing and future PPAs.
-For further information, please see Description of the Issuer-Competitive Strengths-Solid and visible cash flow generation enabling secure cash flowsgoing forward.
-The Group may be exposed to counterparty credit risk under its existing and future PPAs.
-For further information, please see Description of the Issuer-Competitive Strengths-Solid and visible cash flow generation enabling secure cash flowsgoing forward.
-The Group may also be exposed to counterparty credit risk under its existing and future PPAs.
-For further information, please see Description of the Essuer-Competitive Strengths-Solid and visible cash flow generation enabling secure cash flowsgoing forward.
-The Group was also be exposed to counterparty credit risk under its existing and future PPAs with examination cash flowsgoing forward.
-The Group was also be exposed to cheer risks such as the BPA contract volume.
-In addition, there can be no assurance that the Group should be able to renew or secure new PPAs after an initial PPA contract volume.
-In addition, there can be no assurance th
+This risk may be reduced when the Group has entered into contracts with counterparties with strong credit quality.
+The Group may also be exposed to other risks such as timing mismatch between the PPA amount, and its generation units load curve, price risk and volume risk relating to the aggregate amount of generation and the PPA contract volume.
+In addition, there can be no assurance that the Group will be able to renew or secure new PPAs after an initial PPA ends or as to the prices under which electricity produced may be sold under any subsequent PPA or in wholesale markets following the expiration of the initial PPA.
+Risks associated with PPAs could have a material adverse effect on the Group's business, financial condition, results of operations or prospects.

-1.п.
+1.11.
 The Group is subject to risks relating to its investments in associates.

-As of 31 December 20.4, the Group has invested in one associate in connection with its Wind segment and one associate in connection with its Solar segment: a 25 per cent equity shareholding in UAB "Zaliosios investicijos" and a 30 per cent equity shareholding in UAB "Salios energijos projektai".
-The Group expects to continue conducting certain business functions in its Wind and Solar's egments in part through investments in associates.
+As of 31 December 2024, the Group has invested in one associate in connection with its Wind segment and one associate in connection with its Solar segment; a 25 per cent equity shareholding in UAB "Žaliosios investicijos" and a 30 per cent equity shareholding in UAB 'Saulès energijos projektai'.
+The Group expects to continue conducting certain business functions in its Wind and Solar segments in part through investments in associates.
 The Group does not consolidate revenues from any of these entities, instead accounting for the profit or loss attributable to the shareholdings under the equity method of accounting.
-Cooperation with business partners allows the Group to access new regional markets, as stategic partnerships bring technical and business knowledge, valuable when entering new markets.
-In addition, strategic partnerships allow the Group to acquire and develop projects that require larger equity capital infusion as seen with the Group's acquisition of UAB "Zaliosios investicijos" wind project.
-If the Group is unable to continue its cooperation with these partners, such lack of technical and business knowledge could negatively impact the Group's business.
-Inancial condition, results of operations or prospects.
+Cooperation with business partners allows the Group to access new regional markets, as strategic partnerships bring technical and business knowledge, valuable when entering new markets.
+In addition, strategic partnerships allow the Group to acquire and develop projects that require larger equity capital infusion as seen with the Group's acquisition of UAB "Žaliosios investicijos" wind project.
+If the Group is unable to continue its cooperation with these partners, such lack of technical and business knowledge could negatively impact the Group's ability to penetrate new markets and finance upcoming large-scale projects.
+This, in turn, could have a material adverse effect on the Group's business, financial condition, results of operations or prospects,